In this article

 Chipping, cracking, or breaking a tooth can be painful.
-Damage from chipping a tooth can be minor or extensive, depending on your dental health and the type of injury, the damage can be minor or extensive.
+Damage from chipping a tooth can also be minor or extensive, depending on your dental health and the type of injury, the damage can be minor or extensive.

 The best thing you can do before visiting a professional is to address the pain and protect your teeth and mouth to avoid additional injury.

 However, there are some practices you can make to protect your teeth and mouth:

 Before visiting the dentist, you can use several home remedies for pain relief from chipping a tooth: